Category: WINE & FOOD

 All of these, took us into a realm of delight and joy which could only be described by the ease and delight in which they were consumed.

-wonderful yet slightly young Cristal , with its light straw golden colour and delicate small bubbles with a whiff of freshly baked bread nose, and elegant perfumes of citrus, and fresh red apple.
+Beluga_sturgeonAs the large black eggs of the Huso Huso (the scientific name for the Beluga or European Sturgeon), kept popping between our teeth were washed down by the indexwonderful yet slightly young Cristal , with its light straw golden colour and delicate small bubbles with a whiff of freshly baked bread nose, and elegant perfumes of citrus, and fresh red apple.
 On the palate, high acidity intensifying the fresh fruits and a red grapefruit finish, Elegant fresh but young.
 We spoiled ourselves with three of the world’s most prized and exclusive luxury foods and wine.

-The niblets went quite a long way, much longer than the one bottle of Champagne and so we opted to leave aside some of the champagne for a final toast and opened a more mature white Bourgogne, a Meursault Les Chevalieres Jean–Philippe Fichet 1996, with it’s golden colour of deep yellow center with clear rims and complex nose, still lively with its distinctive minerally and notes of herbs and marmalade of citrus.
+The niblets went quite a long way, much longer than the one bottle of Champagne and so we opted to leave aside some of the champagne for a final toast and IMG_2192opened a more mature white Bourgogne, a Meursault Les Chevalieres JeanPhilippe Fichet 1996, with it’s golden colour of deep yellow center with clear rims and complex nose, still lively with its distinctive minerally and notes of herbs and marmalade of citrus.
 At it’s 17th year of age it was still fresh with now with a complexity that evolved with time.
 The palate was fruity with flavours of tangerine, apricots and apples touches and a lovely nutty, touches with lemon marmalade and pear touches as well as herby vegetable characters.
 A really beautiful nose, Very intense and roasted nuts flavours with buttery toast notes.
 The high intensity nose offered rich almost tropical fruit scent.

 As expected, the wine was quite ripe and rich in the mouth.
 However, it also showed nice acidity to keep it in balance and provide length.
 It had good complexity showing an evolution of almost a fine red wine in its complexity and structure.